kimwalisch/primecount/doc/Easy-Special-Leaves.md

 how to parallelize the computation of the easy special leaves so that the algorithm scales well.
 Generally parallel algorithms scale well on current CPU architectures if they accomplish the 3 properties below:

-* Each thread only operates on its own tiny chunk of memory that fits into the CPU's cache.
+* Each thread only operates on its own tiny chunk of memory that fits into the cache of the corresponding CPU core.
 * All threads must be independent from each other (i.e. require no synchronization).
 * The work must be distributed evenly among all threads in order to avoid load imbalance.